jakeefleming/SearchEngine/querier/README.md

 See the implementation spec for details here.

 ### Assumptions
-The users' query must be no longer than 100 words including "and" and "or"
+The user's query must be no longer than 100 words including "and" and "or"

 ### Files
 - `Makefile` - compilation procedure